aws-samples/amazon-dynamodb-labs/content/hands-on-labs/explore-cli/_index.en.md

 +++

-We will be exploring the DynamoDB CLI using the [AWS cloud9 management Console](https://console.aws.amazon.com/cloud9/home).
+We will be exploring DynamoDB with the AWS CLI using the [AWS cloud9 management Console](https://console.aws.amazon.com/cloud9/home).
 If you haven't already, choose *open IDE* to launch AWS Cloud9 environment.
 You can close the Welcome screen and adjust your terminal to increase screen area, or close all the windows and navigate to *Window* -> *New Terminal* to open a new terminal window.

 The highest level of abstraction in DynamoDB is a *Table* (there isn't a concept of a "Database" that has a bunch of tables inside of it like in other NOSQL or RDBMS services).
 Inside of a Table you will insert *Items*, which are analogous to what you might think of as a row in other services.
 Items are a collection of *Attributes*, which are analogous to columns.
 Every item must have a *Primary Key* which will uniquely identify that row (two items may not contain the same Primary Key).
 At a minimum when you create a table you must choose an attribute to be the *Partition Key* (aka the Hash Key) and you can optionally specify another attribute to be the *Sort Key*.